Master of Philosophy (MPhil)

 Objectives: The aims are achieved through a period of supervised individual research beyond the Bachelors level.
 This research will culminate in the submission of a thesis which may contain materials that can be published in academic journals.

-Learning outcomes: As demonstrated in the AQF level 9 criteria and MQF Masters level:
+Learning outcomes: As demonstrated in the AQF level 9 criteria and MQF level 7 (Master’s degree):

-- Graduated with or qualified for the award of Postgraduate Diploma within Curtin University; or
+- Graduated with or qualified for the award of Postgraduate Diploma in the field or related fields within Curtin University; or

-- Graduated with or qualified for the award of the degree of Bachelor within the University with minimum CGPA of 2.75 or equivalent; or
+- Graduated with or qualified for the award of the degree of Bachelor in the field or related fields within Curtin University with minimum CGPA of 2.75 or equivalent; or

-- Graduated with or qualified for the award of the degree of Bachelor within the University with minimum CGPA of 2.50 or equivalent and not meeting CGPA of 2.75 or equivalent subject to rigorous internal assessment or a minimum of 5 years working experience in the relevant field; or
+- Graduated with or qualified for the award of the degree of Bachelor in the field or related fields within Curtin University with minimum CGPA of 2.00 or equivalent and not meeting CGPA of 2.50 or equivalent subject to a minimum of 5 years working experience in the relevant field and rigorous internal assessment.; or

 - Obtained qualifications from another institution which are recognised by tertiary admissions authorities in Australia and which are deemed to be equivalent to any of the above criteria.